-Both the General GRE and the Physics Subject Test GRE are required for admittance into a Ph.D. or Master's Degree program for physics.
+Both the General GRE and the Physics Subject Test GRE are required for admittance into some Ph.D. and Masters Degree program for physics.
 The General GRE is offered all year long and the Physics GRE is offered only in April, September, and October.
 Most physics majors take the Physics GRE September or October of their senior year.
 Students can register for either test by going to the GRE website.

 Physics GRE Test Dates

 Registration Deadline: August 12, 2022

 Scores Reported: November 28, 2022

 Registration Deadline: March 3, 2023

 Test Date: April 8, 2023

 Scores Reported: May 8, 2023